Anurag19101996/Human_Centred_Design_512/Project_part_4/README.md

 ## Additional References
 - Charleston's susceptibility to forest fires: [First Street Foundation](https://firststreet.org/city/charleston-sc/4513330_fsid/fire)
 - Historical wildfire impacts in South Carolina: [SC Forestry Commission](https://www.scfc.gov/protection/fire-burning/fire-resources/wildfire-history/)

+## My Learnings and Reflections

+Throughout the duration of this project, I gained substantial insights into both the technical aspects of data science and the real-world implications of environmental research.
+Below are some of the key learnings from this experience:

+### Technical Skills Enhancement
+- **Data Processing and Analysis:** I developed a deeper understanding of handling large datasets, filtering relevant data, and applying statistical methods to extract meaningful trends and correlations.
+- **Predictive Modeling:** Working with ARIMA models enhanced my skills in time-series forecasting.
+This experience underscored the importance of selecting appropriate models based on the data structure and the forecasting goals.

+### Understanding of Environmental Health Impacts
+- **Direct Impact of Wildfires on Public Health:** The project provided me with a practical perspective on how environmental factors like wildfire smoke can significantly affect air quality and, consequently, public health.
+The correlation between smoke exposure and health outcomes like mortality and life expectancy was particularly illuminating.
+- **Predictive Challenges:** I learned about the complexities involved in predicting long-term health impacts based on environmental data.
+This includes understanding the limitations of models and the influence of confounding factors such as demographic changes and healthcare improvements.

+### Policy Implications
+- **Informed Decision-Making:** The project highlighted the critical role of data-driven insights in shaping public health policies and emergency preparedness.
+By forecasting the potential long-term impacts of wildfire smoke, policymakers can better prepare and implement strategies to mitigate these effects.
+- **Community Engagement:** I realized the importance of involving the community in discussions about environmental health risks.
+Educating the public about the risks associated with wildfire smoke and engaging them in preventive measures can significantly enhance community resilience.

+### Personal Growth
+- **Problem-Solving:** This project tested my problem-solving skills, especially when unexpected results arose from the predictive models.
+It taught me to critically evaluate and refine methodologies to ensure more accurate predictions.
+- **Collaboration and Communication:** Working on this project improved my ability to collaborate with peers and communicate complex data findings in an understandable manner for both academic and non-academic audiences.

+These learnings not only enhanced my technical capabilities but also deepened my appreciation for interdisciplinary research that combines data science with public health and policy-making.
+As I continue in my career, I plan to leverage these experiences to contribute effectively to environmental health research and interventions.